vaishakh-pk/CyberCell-CDR-Management/README.md

 # CyberCell-CDR-Management

-# Uploading and Searching Project
+# Uploading and Searching Project (Large datafiles like CDR)

 This project allows users to upload Excel and CSV files, create databases, and perform searches within the databases.
 It provides a web interface for easy interaction with the functionality.